impredicative/irc-rss-feed-bot/README.md

 * `tokens/bitly`: Bitly tokens are required for shortening URLs.
 They are mandatory.
 The sample tokens are for illustration only and are invalid.
 To obtain tokens, refer to these [instructions](https://github.com/impredicative/bitlyshortener#usage).
-Providing multiple tokens, perhaps as many as ten free ones or a single commercial one, is required.
+Providing multiple tokens, perhaps as many as 10 to 20 free ones or a single commercial one, is required.
 Failing this, Bitly imposed rate limits for shortening URLs will lead to errors.
-If there are errors, the new posts in a feed may get reprocessed the next time the feed is read.
+If there are errors, the batched new posts in a feed may get reprocessed the next time the feed is read.

 Feed-specific settings:
 * `dedup` indicates how to deduplicate posts for the feed, thereby preventing them from being reposted.